Planning, planning, and more planning

 You pay the fees to your resort, but when you drive to the park you will be able to park there for free since you are a resort guest.

 The last time I went to Disney World we discovered Minnie Vans.
 They were an absolute lifesaver.
 We were staying at Port Orleans Riverside Resort.
 It is a gorgeous resort, but the only transportation to the park is the bus.
 And more than once my little one fell asleep in her stroller as we were heading back to the buses.
 It only took one crying fit on the bus for us to decide that we didn’t want to do that ever again.
 The next time we had a late night we decided to use a Minnie Van.
 They are operated like a ride-sharing service (Think Uber and Lyft), but they are run by Disney Cast Members.
-Each Minnie Van has 2 car seats, will take you anywhere on Disney property, is a flat $25 fee, and looks adorable.
+Each Minnie Van has 2 car seats, and they will take you anywhere on Disney property.
+Prices are based on how far you are traveling and can be expensive.

 Bring your Own